code-forge-temple/scribe-pal/README.md

 - **Model Management:** Select, refresh, download, and delete models.
 - **Advanced Capture Tools:** Options for capturing both text and images are available.
 Captured content is inserted directly into your chat using special tags (`@captured-text` for text and `@captured-image` for images).
 - **Prompt Customization:** Adjust and customize prompts to instruct the AI model on how to generate responses.
+- **File Attachments:** Upload files to the chat interface and reference them in discussions using the `@attached-files` tag.

 ## Prerequisites